pabloernesto/pabloernesto.github.io/_posts/2022-05-22-fibonacci.md

 }
 ```

 This algorithm is correct.
-For every natural n, it will produce $\text{Fibonacci}_n$, given enough time and memory.
+For every natural n, it will produce $$\text{Fibonacci}_n$$, given enough time and memory.
 However, it is terribly inefficient, due to "combinatorial explosion".

 ```
 fib(6)